dwrobel/flatcam/README.md

 =================================================

+26.03.2019

+- fixed an issue where the Geometry plot function protested that it does not have an parameter that is used by the CNCJob plot function.
+But both inherit from FaltCAMObj plot function which does not have that parameter so something may need to be changed.
+Until then I provided a phony keyboard parameter to make that function 'shut up'

 25.03.2019

 - in the TCL completer if the word is already complete don't add it again but add a space